If you’re publishing content or copy without a meticulous editing process, you’re doing it wrong.

 - Not using commas after introductory phrases or in other correct places.

 - Run-on sentences and sentence fragments.

-- Misuse or orders like “affect” versus “effect.”
+- Misuse of words like “affect” versus “effect.”

 - Using an en dash instead of an em dash or vice versa.

 Small components like commas, periods, quotations, and similar punctuation marks make a big impact on your writing.

 - I went to the store, walked my dog, and ate lunch.